Weroni-K/Exaphys/README.md

 # Exaphys

-Exaphys is one of my first projects made fully in HTML, CSS and JavaScript.
+Exaphys is one of my first projects made in HTML, CSS and JavaScript.
 Content on the website is fully in Finnish language, I prepared versions for other languages, but ultimately full translation was too time consuming.

 I designed and developed the website and its visual content.